Skip to Content

 Penalties for Selling Marijuana

-Interestingly, the penalties for selling marijuana for Florida carry similar penalties to those for possessing it.
+The penalties for selling marijuana in Florida carry similar penalties to those for possessing it.
 However, selling marijuana might also be accompanied by additional charges related to drug trafficking, which could enhance any resulting penalties.

 Penalties for selling marijuana in Florida include: